 Let's go to Alan in Raleigh, North Carolina.

-Alan it's great to have you on the show.
+Alan, it's great to have you on the show.

-Oh thank you, Mr Stein.
+Oh, thank you, Mr. Stein.

-Well that that's a I I gather that's an extremely uncompetitive category.
+Well, I gather that's an extremely uncompetitive category.

-Rama I don't know what his name was I mean I appreciate his idealism almost as much as I appreciate your realism you know what I mean?
+I mean, I appreciate his idealism almost as much as I appreciate your realism.

-You know everybody nobody wants war.
+You know, everybody, nobody wants war.

 Nobody wants death.

-I mean he was just reiterating what we all feel at our underlying basis.
+I mean, he was just reiterating what we all feel at our underlying basis.

-He didn't understand any of what you were saying, Mark and you know the the the the difference between the the the one uh elephant in the room, so to speak, was government's role.
+And, you know, the difference between the one elephant in the room, so to speak, was government's role.

 What is government's role in that?

-Does government contribute to freedom or does government take away from freedom?
+Does government contribute to freedom, or does government take away from freedom?

 And that's why he equals peace.

-Yeah, and he thinks we're all citizens of the world, uh apart from anything else, and therefore uh and he th and he by the way, that's that's such a lazy thing.
+Yeah, and he thinks we're all citizens of the world apart from anything else.

-Uh and and the the fact is if if if everybody if you have everybody takes uh Rama's view that uh we can all live in peace and we should never lift a gun and target it at an enemy, then what happens then is that the Kim Jong uns and the crazy guy in Sydney will win.
+And the fact is, if everybody, if you have, everybody takes Rama's view that we can all live in peace and we should never lift a gun and target it at an enemy, then what happens then is that the Kim Jong-uns and the crazy guy in Sydney will win and they will be kings on a field of corpses.

-It's Hilaire Belloch, uh almost a century ago.
+It's Hilaire Belloc almost a century ago.

-Nice pacifist Rama thought it wrong to fight, but Kim Jong un who killed him thought it right.
+Nice pacifist Rama thought it wrong to fight, but Kim Jong-un, who killed him, thought it right.

 And that's how it goes for pacifists every time.

-The world we live in of an advanced developed society where we can all obsess uh about little electronic trinkets and ooh, have you have you seen Justin Bieber's new music video?
+The world we live in of an advanced, developed society where we can all obsess about little electronic trinkets.

 That's a luxury.

-Uh and and and uh uh uh and uh uh Alan makes the point about government's role in this.
+And Alan makes the point about government's role in this.

 Hilaire Belloc said it almost a century ago.

-Pale Ebenezer thought it wrong to fight, but Roaring Bill who killed him thought it right.
+Pale Ebenezer thought it wrong to fight, but Roaring Bill, who killed him, thought it right.

-So roaring Bill wins, Kim Jong un wins, the Islamic lunatic in that Sydney coffee shop wins if you go down the path that Rama's prescribing.
+The Islamic lunatic in that Sydney coffee shop wins if you go down the path that Rama's prescribing.

-Mark Stein for Rush, we'll close things out in just a moment.
+We'll close things out in just a moment.

 Well, it's been such a heavy news today.

-I forgot to plug my Christmas CD, but uh but remember folks, if I don't get big royalties from that, the IRS can't take it to fund their SWAT team.
+But remember, folks, if I don't get big royalties from that, the IRS can't take it to fund their SWAT team.

 So you know it makes sense.

-Uh I've had a great time, always have a great time here.
+I've had a great time, always have a great time here.